web-vision/wv_deepltranslate/Documentation/Reference/ExtensionConfiguration/Index.rst

    prefer_more
       Use more formal language, if possible, otherwise fallback to default

-.. confval:: googleapiKey
+.. confval:: googleapiKey (deprecated)

    :type: string

    The API key for Google translation.

-.. confval:: googleapiUrl
+.. confval:: googleapiUrl (deprecated)

    :type: string